 Open Meets come in various standards and have qualifying times for each individual event.
 Details of open meets are distributed through Club Organiser and entries are made in the same way.
 The coaching team will help with suggesting the events that the swimmer would do well in.

 Details of levels of Open Meets and eligibility can be found below.

 There are numerous Open Meets throughout the County and the decision on which ones to attend will be made by the Open Meet Manager and Coaching Team, based on the level of competition, appropriateness to the development of our swimmers and commitment to other league dates.

-Open Meets are organised differently in that competitors enter a particular race based on their current PB time; so it is quite possible that a 12 year old might find themself swimming against both a 10 year old and a 14 year old in the same race.
-There are usually several heats and the results are often displayed both during the event and afterwards on the host club’s website.
+Open meets are organised differently in that competitors enter races based on their current PB time; so it is quite possible that a 12 year old might find themself swimming against both a 10 year old and a 14 year old in the same race.
+There are usually several heats and the results are displayed both during the event and afterwards on the host club’s website.

-All Open Meets must be Licensed by the Swim England.
+All open meets must be Licensed by Swim England.
 Depending on the quality of the pool, timing equipment and officials, a meet may be granted a Level 1, 2, 3 or 4.

 Level 4 – is suitable for club swimmers and those beginning to enter individual open competitions.

 Level 3 – is suitable for club swimmers who are seeking regional and county qualifying times.
 These meets have qualifying times and upper limit times set at an appropriate level to support the requirements of swimmers below regional level.